Ray McCauley

-Ray McCauley (born 1 October 1949 as Raynor McCauley) is a prominent South African religious leader, former Senior Pastor of Rhema Bible Church, President of the International Federation of Christian Churches (IFCC), co-chair of the National Interfaith Council of South Africa (NICSA), author and former champion bodybuilder.
+Raynor McCauley (1 October 1949 – 8 October 2024) was a South African religious leader who was Senior Pastor of Rhema Bible Church, President of the International Federation of Christian Churches (IFCC), co-chair of the National Interfaith Council of South Africa (NICSA), author and a champion bodybuilder.

 Early life

 McCauley was born in Johannesburg on 1 October 1949.
-He took a keen interest in bodybuilding, is a Mr South Africa and took part in the Mr Universe bodybuilding championships in London in 1974 where he finished in third place.
+He took a keen interest in bodybuilding, was a Mr. South Africa and took part in the Mr Universe bodybuilding championships in London in 1974 where he finished in third place.
 He was also a nightclub bouncer for a time.

 Ministry

-McCauley attended bible college with his first wife Lyndie at Rhema Bible Training Center in Tulsa, Oklahoma during 1978/9.
-On their return to South Africa the McCauleys started Rhema Bible Church under Rhema Ministries SA in the home of his parents, Jimmy and Doreen, which 13 people attended.
+McCauley attended Bible college with his first wife Lyndie at Rhema Bible Training Center in Broken Arrow, Oklahoma during 1978/9.
+On their return to South Africa, the McCauleys started Rhema Bible Church under Rhema Ministries SA in the home of his parents, Jimmy and Doreen, which 13 people attended.
 Membership grew and the church moved into the former Constantia Cinema in Rosebank, Johannesburg.
-Under the leadership of Ray and Lyndie McCauley, the church outgrew its premises and moved to a warehouse in Jan Smuts Avenue in Randburg before moving to its current premises.
-In 1985 the church moved into the newly constructed 5,000 seater auditorium in Randburg, Johannesburg.
-The new church was dedicated on 16 June 1985 by Dr Kenneth E Hagin, the late founder of Rhema Ministries in Tulsa, Oklahoma.
+Under the leadership of Ray and Lyndie McCauley, the church outgrew its premises and moved to a warehouse in Jan Smuts Avenue in Randburg, near Johannesburg before moving to its current premises.
+In 1985 the church moved into the newly constructed 5,000-seat auditorium in Randburg.
+The new church was dedicated on 16 June 1985 by Kenneth E. Hagin, the founder of Rhema Ministries in Broken Arrow.
 The auditorium was later upgraded to more than 7,500 seats to accommodate the growth of the church.
-Today the church has a 45,000 strong congregation, which is the single largest church congregation in southern Africa.
+Today the church has a 45,000-strong congregation, which is the single largest church congregation in southern Africa.

 Towards the end of the apartheid era, McCauley and his associates were involved in numerous critical events that helped with the peaceful transition to a democratic nation in 1994.
 During this time he interacted with leading churchmen like Archbishop Emeritus Desmond Tutu and Reverend Frank Chikane.

-McCauley is a well-known speaker at church events around the world.
+McCauley was a well-known speaker at church events around the world.

+Personal life and death

+After divorcing Lyndie in 2000 despite the lack of biblical grounds, he married Zelda Ireland in 2001.
+He had a son, Joshua, from Lyndie, as well as three grandchildren.

+McCauley died on 8 October 2024, at the age of 75.

+In response to a request from Gauteng Premier Panyaza Lesufi, South African President Cyril Ramaphosa has declared Pastor Ray McCauley's funeral as a Special Provincial Official Funeral Category 2.
+The funeral service took place at Rhema Bible Church on Saturday, October 19, 2024.

 Controversy

-McCauley has been a controversial figure in South Africa.

-Rhema Ministries has been accused of being a proponent of the prosperity gospel.

-McCauley has led a controversial lifestyle, with many alleging that he leads a millionaire's lifestyle.
-McCauley has defended himself on numerous occasions with the argument that he only earns the salary of a chief executive of a medium-sized company.

-The location and construction of the church at the corner of Rabie and Hans Schoeman streets in Randpark Ridge also caused controversy with vehement objections from local residents.